 The workflow management layer aside, the fact was: The video technology didn’t yet exist that could match our requirements.

-Flash video technology, that was already installed on most PC’s, was the only other option, but it was shown to have a lot of drawbacks, not just from a security standpoint as the world now knows (and as Steve Jobs resolutely pointed out!) but in terms of quality and reliability in variable Internet conditions.
+Flash video technology, already installed on most PC’s, was the only other option, but it was shown to have a lot of drawbacks, not just from a security standpoint as the world now knows (and as Steve Jobs steadfastly highlighted!) but in terms of quality and reliability in variable Internet conditions.

 Web Real Time Communications (WebRTC)